UpVent/upvent.codes/README.md

 ## Philosophies

-- **KEEP IT SIMPLE**, we are already using two frameworks and five libraries.
+- **KEEP IT SIMPLE**, we are already using two frameworks and six libraries.
 As much as these technologies are useful, we don't want to contribute to the bloated web, keep things simple, secure and easy to maintain
   - Frameworks: Django, Bootstrap 5
-  - Libraries: `django-admin-honeypot`, `pillow`, `django-ckeditor`, `django-admin-interface` and `bootstrap-icons`
+  - Libraries: `django-admin-honeypot`, `pillow`, `django-ckeditor`, `django-admin-interface`, `django-simple-captcha` and `bootstrap-icons`
 - Very tiny CMS.
 Not full featured.
 Not complex.
 - Keep it as secure as possible.
 We use `django-honeypot` to protect our admin url from attackers.
 Change your real admin url and use the honeypot for common attack patterns.
 - Don't break `stable`.
 All changes must undergo testing or find a way to prevent breakage on the `stable` branch, if breakage is unavoidable, create a decent solution to allow existing stable users to migrate easily.